phorton1/base-apps-gitMUI/docs/config.md

 file.
 It is currently turned on, and uses a cache file in the base_data/temp/gitUI folder for re-use without rescanning.

-TODO: reposUntracked.pm is part of the bootstrap process for a new machine when I do all the Prefs stuff and make an installer.

 -- end of readme ---